 The name Oltoun came to England with the ancestors of the Oltoun family in the Norman Conquest of 1066.
 The Oltoun family lived in Nottinghamshire and Staffordshire, where they held lands and estates for many years.
 They were granted these lands by William the Conqueror for their efforts at the Norman Conquest in 1066.
 The name is habitational in derivation, and comes from the Old English awiell, which means spring, and tun, which means enclosure or settlement.

 Early Origins of the Oltoun family

-Another 161 words (12 lines of text) covering the years 1284 and 1190 are included under the topic Early Oltoun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oltoun research.
+Another 81 words (6 lines of text) covering the years 1284 and 1190 are included under the topic Early Oltoun History in all our PDF Extended History products and printed products wherever possible.

 Oltoun Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Oltoun has been recorded under many different variations, including Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Oltoun family (pre 1700)